WWE in Australia

-WWE, an American professional wrestling promotion based in Stamford, Connecticut in the United States owned by the McMahon family, has been promoting events in Australia since 1985 when they were the World Wrestling Federation.
+WWE, an American professional wrestling promotion based in Stamford, Connecticut, in the United States owned by TKO Group Holdings, has been promoting events in Australia since 1985 when they were the World Wrestling Federation.

 History

 WWF first toured the country in 1985, visiting Melbourne, Perth, Newcastle and through Brisbane and Melbourne again in 1986.
 The next time WWE came to Australia was for the WWE Global Warning Tour in 2002 for what was the first WWE event in Australia in 16 years.
 WWE has visited Australia regularly since then by touring at least once a year from 2003 to 2019, with the 2020 and 2021 tours postponed due to the COVID-19 pandemic..
-WWE's NXT brand made its first tour in 2016.
+WWE's NXT brand made its first tour in December 2016.

 In 2018, WWE announced Super Show-Down at the Melbourne Cricket Ground – the first ever WWE pay-per-view (PPV) to be held in Australia.
+In 2023, WWE announced the 2024 edition of Elimination Chamber to be held in Perth Stadium in February 2024.

+In May 2025, WWE announced the 2025 edition of Crown Jewel to be held alongside Monday Night Raw and Friday Night SmackDown at the RAC Arena between October 10 and October 13.

 WWE Global Warning Tour: Melbourne

-WWE Global Warning Tour: Melbourne was a professional wrestling event produced by World Wrestling Entertainment that took place on August 10, 2002, at Colonial Stadium in Melbourne, Australia.
+WWE Global Warning Tour: Melbourne was a professional wrestling event produced by World Wrestling Entertainment that took place on August 10, 2002, at Colonial Stadium in Melbourne, Victoria, Australia.
 This event marked the return of WWE to Australia for the first time since 1986.
 Michael Cole and Tazz recorded the commentary from WWE headquarters in Stamford, Connecticut.
 The event featured nine matches (including 3 dark matches), where in the main event The Rock defeated Triple H and Brock Lesnar in a Triple Threat match to retain the WWE Undisputed Championship.
 Global Warning did not air on pay-per-view (PPV), but was released on home video.
 The event aired in November 2002 as part of the WWE Fanatic Series and in January 2003 on Sky 1 in New Zealand.
 In October 2018, Global Warning was added to the on demand list on the WWE Network.
 It was re-released on DVD in December 2018, as part of a double pack with WWE Super Show-Down.